timothyas/xesn/paper.md

 $N_u=\{16,256\}$,
 and we generated 80,000 total samples in the training dataset.

-In the CPU tests, walltime scales quadratically with the reservoir size, while it is mostly constant on a GPU.
+In the CPU tests, wall time scales quadratically with the reservoir size, while it is mostly constant on a GPU.
 For this problem, it becomes advantageous to use GPUs once the reservoir size is approximately $N_r=8,000$ or greater.